 It just so happens that after a quick phone call, the man that purchased the car from my dad back in ’99 still owns and loves it.
 I jumped at the chance to drive one of my dad’s previously owned cars.
 After a long drive down to the South Bay, I was finally able to get behind the wheel and see just what it was my dad enjoyed so much about this car.

 Starting the GTV is pretty simple, just a turn of the key and a little gas to get the engine going.
 The pedals are placed at the perfect angle and spacing for driving ease.
 Unlike some vintage cars I’ve driven, they are also light and have a fairly normal amount of travel.
 Once you get going, the car responds with precision, the wheel, original to the car while being quite large for my driving preference, goes where you point it and even without power steering the car is light enough that turning even from a stop isn’t too difficult.
-Even with a solid rear axle, the car is more fun to drive through turns than the IRS BMW 2002 tii I drove and reviewed.
+Even with a solid rear axle, the car is more fun to drive through turns than an IRS BMW 2002 tii I previously drove.

 Shifting is also easy, while the location of the shifter may look odd, it practically just falls into your hand.
 The gearbox is smooth and precise with a slight notch going into first gear.
 The dog-leg fifth gear is easy to find while reverse takes some practice and even popped out on me while moving the car, which according to the owner is common.
 I loved the mechanical sound that came with each shift and each press of the accelerator.
 You could really hear everything you were doing to and with the car, this was helped by minimal sound insulation inside the GTV.
 The cacophony of mechanical noise inside didn’t bother me on our short drive, but it could be an issue for long distance trips.
 The exhaust wasn’t overtly noticeable over the mechanical engine noise, which is fine in my book because I’d rather hear this very cool engine sound flooding the interior.